Fundamentals

 Ideally members are appointed for their knowledge and direct experience to problem solve, explore options/concepts and strategic direction.
 Advisory board participants who are ‘fit-for-purpose’ will be able to actively contribute to the goals and desired outcomes defined in the charter.
 This may include:

-The Internal advisory board sponsor has the ultimate responsibility to establish (or disband) an advisory board, make the business decisions and follow through on their commitments or implementation plans within the scope of the organisations governance system.
 The secretariat function is responsible for the internal management of the advisory board protocols and scheduling.
 Internal directors, sponsors and secretariats are directly linked within the organisation and are often founders, directors, CEOs, government ministers, lead investors and other senior executives.

 While the advisory board space has started to gain more traction within the past few years, it is already undergoing changes.
 Specifically, we are seeing new roles appear such as: